 It is important to note that the United States Military uses no official system to rank their Special Operations units based on effectiveness, missions, capabilities, training, or security level.
 Furthermore, the use of “Tier” in such a non-existent ranking system is not endorsed by the Department of Defense manual on terms.

 The Tier system, devised by JSOC (Joint Special Operations Command), categorizes military units within the United States.
 Tier 1 is designated for the elite units.
 Tier 2 is for regular special operations forces units such as Navy SEALs, and Tier 3 is earmarked for large, conventional warfare units.

 While the origin of the Tier system is tied to funding, with Tier 1 units receiving the most funding and Tier 3 units receiving the least, it has evolved to be associated with unit prestige and skill.
 It should be noted that this is not an official classification and does not determine the prestige of a unit.

-Tier 3 forces are considered as large and conventional warfare units.
-This level has the most people and the lowest amount of funding when compared to the levels below it (visually speaking).
-Their training also tends to be more “basic” when compared to Tier 2 and Tier 1 units.
+Tier 3 forces are seen as significant and conventional warfare units, with the largest number of personnel and the lowest level of funding compared to the lower Tiers.
+Their training is typically considered more “basic” than Tier 2 and Tier 1 units.

 Tier 3 units

-Tier 3 can be also referred to as “White,” and comprise larger infantry support elements.
-These are not special forces units, but provide broad manpower support when needed for large-scale engagements.
+Tier 3, called “White,” comprises prominent infantry support elements.
+These units are not special forces, but they provide extensive support in terms of manpower for large-scale engagements.
 Some examples are: